CSS-Tricks/AnythingSlider/README.md

 # Version 1.8.16

 * Merged in video extension update to prevent errors in iOS devices that don't support Flash.
 See [pull #485](https://github.com/CSS-Tricks/AnythingSlider/pull/485).
 Thanks [mlms13](https://github.com/mlms13)!

-# Version 1.8.15

-* Another version bump to try to register the plugin.

-# Version 1.8.14

-* Modified `expand`:
- * It now delays checking when the document is hidden.
- * Updated resizing checks to hopefully fix [issue #481](https://github.com/CSS-Tricks/AnythingSlider/issues/481).
-* Updated cs-portfolio theme to include a bottom margin so the controls don't get overlapped.
-See [issue #483](https://github.com/CSS-Tricks/AnythingSlider/issues/483).
-* Updated demos:
- * Demos now use jQuery 1.8.
-I was going to update the demos to use v1.9, but it's still very buggy.
-The biggest one being [this animation issue](http://bugs.jquery.com/ticket/13183) which has been fixed in v1.9.1.
- * Because I will eventually update the demos to use jQuery v2.0, I had to switch the syntax-highlighting plugin to use google's prettify.
- * Updated colorbox plugin also because of errors when testing demos with jQuery v2.0.
- * Updated included jQuery file to v1.8.3.
- * Moved change log from the index.html file back to the readme.md file... it makes it easier to copy the markdown directly into the wiki change log.